Tools

 KEY TAKEAWAYS FOR MYSELF AS A DESIGNER

-• I am very proud of the overall brand identity.
-I was surprised by how well my illustration skills complement UI design and delighted to realize how complementary and supporting those skills are.
+I am very proud of the overall brand identity.
+I was surprised by how well my illustration skills complement UI design and delighted to realize supporting those skills can be.

 FINAL PROTOTYPE